|Amnesia and Reincarnation|

 by Titus Rivas, MA

 In this paper, two questions are addressed: Is reincarnation a universal process? and To what extent is our psychological structure preserved from one life to another?
-The first question is answered affirmatively and the author gives a plausible explanation for the absence of conscious memories of previous lives in most people due to organic and functional factors of amnesia.
+The first question is answered affirmatively and the author gives a plausible explanation for the absence of conscious memories of previous lives in most people due to organic and psychological factors of amnesia.
 About the preservation of psychological structure, the author concludes that we have reason to believe that structure is completely preserved, although much of it latently, in a dispositional form.
-Attention is also given to the consequences of the foregoing for our views on childhood and to the question whether amnesia concerning previous lives is functional.
+Attention is also given to the consequences of the foregoing for our views on childhood and to the question whether amnesia concerning previous lives is Psychological.

 Researchers such as Ian Stevenson, Jamuna Prasad, K.S.
 Rawat and others have studied cases of the reincarnation type which contain information, emotional and motivational patterns, and skills that most probably are not satisfactorily explainable by any so-called "normal" hypothesis.
 Of the parapsychological hypotheses put forward to explain such cases, reincarnation certainly appears to be the most plausible (Rivas, 1993, 2000).
 Thus, at least some people can be said to have reincarnated into a new physical body after they died.
 Now, we will have to ask ourselves how probable it is that not only such children as are studied in veridical cases of the reincarnation type (including the ones never reported), but most if not all of us have lived before.
 This problem may be termed the question of the universality of reincarnation.
 Another question is whether the memories and personality structures that turn out to have been preserved in verified cases of the reincarnation type are exceptional not only on the conscious level but also subconsciously.
 In other words: Is psychological (cognitive, emotional, motorical, etc.) structure usually destroyed after death or at the moment of reincarnation?
 Or should we suppose that what we find to be actively present in consciousness is not all there is in the person's mind as a whole.
 I would like to call this question the problem of the preservation of psychological structure.